The Business Model Canvas

 - a resource-based strategy where they seek to identify customer segments which want the capabilities, products and services where the organisation has a competitive advantage.
 This would typically involve a larger number of target segments, or

-It is sometimes useful for organisations say who is not in the target market.
+It is sometimes useful for organisations to say who is not in the target market.
 Which segments they will ignore.
 That is not to say they would turn such a customer away.
 But it does mean they won't devote scarce resources to addressing their specific needs where these are different from those of the target market.

 Channels